mustafaturan/bus/README.md

 ### Processing Events

-When an event is emitted, the topic handlers will receive events with order.
+When an event is emitted, the topic handlers will receive events synchronously.
 It is highly recommended to process events asynchronous.
 Package leave the decision to the packages/projects to use concurrency abstractions depending on use-cases.

 ### Sample Project